tylertitsworth/5th-age-srd/Classes/Wizard.md

 ### Shadow Evocation

-Ranged spell
+Ranged Spell

-Daily
+Full Recovery

 Illusion

 **Effect:** Choose a spell of the Evocation school of the same level as this spell or lower.
 You cast that spell, with the following changes:

-- It’s a daily spell.
+- It’s a full recovery spell.
 - The spell targets the enemy’s MD.
 - All damage dice are reduced by one step (d6 to d4 and so on).
 - All damage is psychic damage.